-Three new digital collections were added to SearchWorks via Stanford Digital Repository (SDR) online deposit during the month of April.
-These collections take advantage of recently released functionality that provides researchers with new rich discovery and access capabilities for finding and working with digital collection content.
-Researchers may now discover the following materials:
+Eight new digital collections are now available in SearchWorks.
+These collections take advantage of SearchWorks' ability to provide users with rich discovery and access capabilities for finding and working with digital collection content.